 SSCs may have other names including 'student selected units', 'selected study components', 'special study units' or special and 'selective study modules'.

 Some medical schools offer SSCs from year one onwards, whereas others offer them from year two or three onwards.
 The longer blocks are often timetabled later in the medical degree.

 How can they help me?

 The aims of SSCs include:

 - enabling the development of research skills

-- to enable medical students to move beyond the medical core curriculum
+- to enable students move beyond the core curriculum

 - to improve students’ self confidence

 - to enable students to make verbal presentations and to present work visually or in writing

 - to encourage exploration of possible career paths